UX Research 101: Creating a UX Research Plan

 UX research helps you stay user centric and build products that users love.
 Nevertheless, running user research must be conducted with a well crafted plan for it to drive the most value and bring ROI to the organization.
 For a successful UX research program, teams must establish attainable research objectives and put effort into crafting a research plan that can help the entire company stay in focus and align on what the goals and the purpose of the research are.

-In this post, we will show a detailed how-to-guide to build strong UX research plans, providing best practices and templates to help launch your UX research and make it as successful as possible.
+In this post, we show a detailed how-to-guide to build strong UX research plans, providing best practices and templates to help launch your UX research and make it as successful as possible.
 We will also share tips and know-hows from industry leaders from companies that have successfully adopted a UX research plan within their team.

 What is a UX research plan?